Lincxx/azure-simple-overview/README.md

 **Press 'Next'.
 Here we are presented with tags a key value pair.
 We don't need to fill this out at this moment, but I went ahead and did it.**
 ![Screenshot_20250610_165832](https://github.com/user-attachments/assets/62c5b7f1-9beb-4a88-a2b5-ae8bb5cf20d2)

 **From here we are gonna press 'Review & create'.
-Then bottom button**
+Then click on the bottom button**
 ![Screenshot_20250610_170010](https://github.com/user-attachments/assets/f38b2787-c140-416e-a1e1-c04db81e4a00)

 **You will be presented with screen.
 Then press create on the bottom of the page**